codeheaven-io/codeheaven.io/_posts/2016-01-11-15-things-you-should-know-about-ansible.markdown

 ## 7 - How Local Actions work

 Sometimes you might want to run a task on your local machine instead of running it on the remote machine.
-This could be useful when we want to wait for the server to start (if it has just booted) or when we want to add some nodes in a load balancer pool (or removing them):
+This could be useful when we want to wait for the server to start (if it has just booted) or when we want to add some nodes in a load balancer pool (or remove them):

 ```shell
 tasks: